lingjiang9/securesystem2/README.md

-This is an AES-128 assignment for module Secure Systems Development, implemented in C.Results have been tested against the NIST standard (http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf),Appendix B – Cipher Example page 33-34.
+This is an AES-128 assignment for module Secure Systems Development, implemented in C.Results have been tested against the NIST standard (http://csrc.nist.gov/publications/fips/fips197/fips-197.pdf), Appendix B – Cipher Example page 33-34.

 What is included: